jborkowski/esp-jokes-rs/README.md

    ```bash
    cargo run
    ```
+   **Note**: You might need additional options here depending on your hardware configuration, see [Supported hardware configurations](#supported-hardware-configurations).

-5. Once the flashing process is complete, your ESP32 board will display a series of jokes on the OLED or LCD screen.
+5. Once the flashing process is complete, press the BOOT button, and your ESP32 board will display a series of jokes on the OLED or LCD screen.
 Enjoy the humor!

 ## Project Structure